gecio/gecio.github.io/docs/_optimist/guided_tour/step07/index.en.md

 ```

 Note that this network has no internet connection, and no additional
 configuration.
-We would not use it for a VM we plan to
+You would not use it for a VM you plan to
 actually use.

-We will create a functional network in step 10.
+You will learn how to create a functional network in [Step 10](/optimist/guided_tour/step10/).

-Now to put everything together, and create an our VM.
-For this example,
+Now we will put everything together, and create a VM.
+In this example,
-we will use the default security group, the Ubuntu 16.04 image (we'll
+you will use the default security group, the Ubuntu 16.04 image (you
-use the ID in the command line) and the previously created network and
+use the ID in the command line), and the previously created network and
 key:

 ```